cytechmobile/reminderbot/README.md

 		`@bot set global timezone to Paris`
 	d) By default it uses GMT

-3) Show my reminders
+3) Show my reminders and timezone
 a) For each user shows reminders that will notify him.
         `@bot list`
           Example:
          `1) ID:23 what:' Something to do ' When: 23/01/2019 18:20 Europe/Athens`
+         b) To show your timezone and global timezone simply do
+         `@bot timezones`
 4) Delete a reminder
     a) For each user, using a reminders id.
         `@bot delete 323 `